SilverfishGTM/BotFileChecker/README.md

 -Components being BFEd to the chassis of an extenderbot.

--Components being BFEd to attachment point -1.
+-Components being BFEd to attachment point -1 (NOTE: The first component on a bot is not currently checked for this, see "known issues.")

 ************************
 What this program DOESN'T check for: